lccol/bridge-clustering/README.md

 Minor changes were made: plotting functionalities and export information as csv files were disabled.

 ### DenMune clustering
-The DenMune clustering algorithm was install via `pip install denmune` command.
+The DenMune clustering algorithm was installed via `pip install denmune` command.

 The authors' implementation is available at the following GitHub repository: https://github.com/egy1st/denmune-clustering-algorithm.